 In December 2008, HSNi's Board of Directors approved the creation of a Series A Junior Participating Preferred Stock, adopted a shareholders rights plan and declared a dividend of one right for each outstanding share of common stock held by our shareholders of record as of the close of business on January 5, 2009.
 The rights attached to any additional shares of common stock issued after January 5, 2009.
 Initially, these rights, which trade with the shares of HSNi's common stock, will not be exercisable.
-Under the rights plan, these rights will be exercisable if a person or group acquires or commences a tender or exchange offer for 15% or more of HSNi's common stock.
+Under the rights plan, these rights will be exercisable if a person or group acquires or commences a tender or exchange offer for 15% or more of HSNi's common stock (except for certain grandfathered persons, such as Liberty, to which higher thresholds apply).
 If the rights become exercisable, each right will permit its holder, other than the "acquiring person," to purchase from us shares of common stock at a 50% discount to the then prevailing market price.
 As a result, the rights will cause substantial dilution to a person or group that becomes an "acquiring person" on terms not approved by HSNi's Board of Directors.